progrium/go-extpoints/README.md

 	Yay!
 It's over!

 Change the text in the plugin and run again.
 No need to recompile your Go.
 Add another plugin.
 Remove all plugins.
 It just works.
 You can see the [full source for this example](https://github.com/progrium/go-plugins/tree/master/examples/simple) or look at [all the examples](https://github.com/progrium/go-plugins/tree/master/examples).

+### Static Plugins

+Now that you have all these extenion points defined in your code, maybe you want to use them yourself from Go.
+Or maybe you're writing a Go library and you want to expose extension points.
+Static plugins work just like regular plugins, except they're defined in Go.

+	type MyStaticPlugin struct {}

+	func (p MyStaticPlugin) ProgramStarted() {
+		fmt.Println("Static plugin: start")
+	}

+	func (p MyStaticPlugin) ProgramEnded() {
+		fmt.Println("Static plugin: end")
+	}

+The only difference is that you register them manually, specifying the interfaces they implement:

+	plugins.StaticPlugin(&MyStaticPlugin{}, []string{
+		"ProgramObserver",
+	})

+Static and regular plugins can live side-by-side, but if you just wanted to use static plugins, simply skip registering any runtimes.